SimonAB/nvim-config/README.md

 ---

-**Note**: Optimised for Neovim 0.12+ with vim.pack.
+**Note**: Configured for Neovim 0.12+ with vim.pack.
 For older versions, consider lazy.nvim or packer.nvim instead.